Research Area C

 Projects within Research Area C

-This project is a cooperation between research areas B and C. - Training Materials like Muscles
+This project is a cooperation between research areas B, C and D.

 This project is a cooperation between research areas B and C.

-This project is a cooperation among research areas A and C. Junior Research Group leader: Dr. Viacheslav Slesarenko
+This project is a cooperation between research areas C and D.

 Principal investigator: Dr. Olga Speck